-- Revenue of \$151.01 million, up 15.4% from 2019, resulting from increased activity from mining and industrial customers, including the acquisition of North Western Mining & Civil in January 2020; - Statutory net profit after tax of \$12.49 million; - Underlying EBITDA of \$17.15 million, up 62% from 2019; - Received positive cash flow from operations of \$27.4 million, up from \$5.3 million; - The Group's improved trading results reflect the ongoing strategic focus on recurring revenue generated from providing maintenance, shutdown and skilled labour services to "Essential Industry" asset owners. - During the year, EAL established a \$37.5 million, three year loan facility, with Longreach Credit Investors Pty Ltd. The proceeds from this loan were applied to repay the White Oak Loan Facility, the ANZ loan facility, and reduce the NAB facility to \$1.43 million which is non-interest bearing and due to be repaid within three years. - The Group acquired North West Mining & Civil (NWMC), based in Pilbara WA, with effect from 1 January 2020.
-This acquisition will increase EAL's service offerings in the Pilbara region.
-NWMC contributed revenue of \$10.05 million from when it joined the Group in January 2020. - All of EAL's subsidiaries maintained their safety cultures and exceptional safe work record through safety leadership, training and communication.
-The Group proactively and successfully managed employees and suppliers exposure to COVID-19 by working closely with their customers to mitigate risk whilst continuing to provide "Essential Industry" maintenance and shutdown services across Australia. - As a consequence of the debt refinance and improved earnings, the net debt divided by the trailing 12 months underlying EBITDA is below two times and the lowest in EAL's history. - The Group continues to provide maintenance and shutdown services across Australia to "Essential Industry" asset owners.
-Notwithstanding COVID-19, the budgeted outlook for revenue and profit for FY21 is an improvement on FY20 financial performance.
-EAL is pleased to advise that trading results exceed budget for the first quarter of FY21.
+- Revenue of \$170.63 million, up 13% from 2020, primarily due to increased activity from mining and industrial customers, a full year's financial performance from the prior year acquisitions of North West Mining & Civil in January 2020, AusPress MEI in April 2020, and the current year acquisition of M&B Civil in October 2020; - Statutory net profit after tax of \$9.78 million; - EBITDA of \$23.2 million, up 35% from 2020; - Received positive cash flow from operations of \$20.39 million; - As a consequence of the debt repayments and improved earnings, the net debt divided by the trailing 12 months underlying EBITDA is 1.30x and the lowest in EAL's history; - Final fully franked dividend of 1.0 cent taking the full year dividend to 2 cents fully franked; - The Group's improved trading results reflect the ongoing strategic focus on recurring revenue generated from providing maintenance, shutdown and skilled labour services to "Essential Industry" asset owners; - The Group acquired M&B Civil, based in the Cooper Basin SA, with effect from 1 October 2020.
+This acquisition increases EAL's service offerings in the Upper Spencer Gulf region. - All of EAL's subsidiaries maintained their safety cultures and exceptional safe work record through safety leadership, training and communication.
+The Group proactively and successfully managed employees and suppliers exposure to COVID-19 by working closely with their customers to mitigate risk whilst continuing to provide "Essential Industry" maintenance and shutdown services across Australia. - The Group continues to provide maintenance and shutdown services across Australia to "Essential Industry" asset owners.
+Notwithstanding COVID-19, the budgeted outlook for revenue and profit for FY22 is an improvement on FY21 financial performance.

-THE 2020 YEAR IN REVIEW
+THE 2021 YEAR IN REVIEW